 Course Code: 0ch

-The goal of this course is for the learner to describe design elements that support healing environments, including evidence-based design (EBD), "green" practices, sustainability, physical security, cultural responsiveness, building design, furnishings, and wayfinding in health-care facilities.
+Today's health-care leaders face myriad challenges in providing safe, effective, high-quality care for patients while creating a work environment that supports the health and well-being of staff.
+The design of their facilities plays a critical role in these two vital aspects of care.
+The goal/outcome of this course is for the learner to describe design elements that support healing environments, including evidence-based design (EBD), "green" practices, sustainability, physical security, cultural responsiveness, building design, furnishings, and wayfinding in health-care facilities.

 The Certificate in Healing Environments for Body, Mind, and Spirit consists of a total of nine lessons.
 You must complete all lessons to receive your certificate.

 To complete each lesson, click on the lesson title that you would like to complete.
 When you are ready to take the final for each lesson, proceed to the Finals section and select the final you wish to take.